MicrosoftDocs/learn/learn-pr/wwl-azure/name-resolution-issues/includes/3-public-domain-name-system.md

 1. Flush the resolver cache by running the dnscmd /clearcache command in an Elevated Command Prompt window:

-   - Right click Command Prompt and choose ‘Run as administrator’
+   - Right select Command Prompt and choose ‘Run as administrator’

-   Type dnscmd &lt;servername&gt; /clearcache
+   Type dnscmd *servername* /clearcache

-   The &lt;servername&gt; is its IP address, FQDN, or hostname.
+   The *servername* is its IP address, FQDN, or hostname.
 If omitted, the local server is used.

    You can also use **ipconfig -flushdns** to clear the DNS cache.